bbaygx/kuroneko/README.md

 # Kuroneko Project (Under Development)

-Project Kuroneko is [brief description of your project].
+Project Kuroneko is an anime streaming project subtitle indonesia.
 The project is in an active development stage and is designed to [describe the main goal of your project].
 This is a brief guide to get started with this project.

 ## Prerequisites